-Whether you are new to cycling or are a seasoned rider, we have resources to help you level up your cycling game.
+Whether you are new to cycling or are a seasoned rider, click through below for tips and resources to help you get there by bike.

 - I am completely new to cycling in Halifax or am trying cycling for the first time in years.